This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 - Make sure they are 100% dry as well.
 If they still hold any moisture, they might get mold or bacteria growth, and you certainly want to avoid that.

-- Store them in a dry and breathable container, such as cardboard boxes or fabric bags.
-Do not store them in plastic sealed containers or vacuum bags, as no air could cause yellow staining and damage the elastics.
+- Store them in a dry and breathable container, such as cardboard boxes or fabric bags, if you can.
+Avoid plastic sealed containers or vacuum sealed bags, as no air could cause yellow staining and damage the elastics.

 I personally stored them for over a year in cardboard boxes in my daughter’s room and didn’t have any problem.
 Of course, make sure to give them another wash before you use them again on your next baby.